Leverage Your Engineering Data Series

 We could cut engineering design time, increase engineering quality, standardize engineering documentation today, with very little process changes, even with the existing CAD software.
 With an introduction of Hybrid CAD modeling which would standardize the 3D model we could save much, much more time with increased interoperability in both the engineering and manufacturing process.
 It is time to review our complete engineering/manufacturing process.
 It is time for engineering to be put back in control.

 Onshape!
 The Party is over!

 Here are a few examples of having a part mark on the part itself with this imported Autodesk Inventor Arbor Press assembly.
 You would put in on an easily modifiable surface.
 INOVATE makes this easy.
 You just drag the base text from the catalog, edit it, size it with handles and subtract or add.
 You see can how the text can be sized below.

-Most CAD systems can modify the part to eliminate the part mark to have a clean machineable surface.
+Most CAD and CAM systems can easily modify the part to eliminate the part mark to have a clean machineable surface.
 This is where a history based system has an edge on direct editing.
 You can just suppress the covering extrusion.
 With direct editing only products, you would have to have two parts.
 Luckily INOVATE has both History/Feature based and direct editing functionality integrated in the program.

 For assemblies you can have large separate part with the same information.

 Checking seems to becoming a lost art.
 In the past, the checker would go through every dimension of the drawing marking it red, if incorrect, highlight yellow, if correct.
 Old time drafters said many times “That guy bled all over my drawing”.
 You quickly